FOR CLASSROOM TEACHERS

 Right answers.
 Wrong reasons.

-Wrong reasoning compounds.
 Math CoTeacher finds the misconceptions hiding behind your students' correct answers and tells you exactly what to do about it in your lesson tomorrow.

 The problem you already feel